budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

 - Fun main menu tweak!
 The Pioneer got an upgrade.
 - Mod icon now shows in the in-game mods list.
 Long overdue.
 Glad that SML3 finally fixed the problem that was causing this.
-- Suits no longer consume fuel items in certain multiples - it's always one at a time.
+- Suits no longer consume fuel items in certain multiples of items - it's always one at a time.
+- Jetpack and Hover Jetpack module now require you to have fuel to operate.
+You can turn this off in the config.
 - New icon for Hypertube Acceleration Coils, Fall Dampening Module, Packaged Coolant, Nuclear Fuel Charge,
 - Hazmat Module now actually gives radiation immunity (instead of just damage resistance), so standing in radioactive areas no longer makes a ton of noise.
 - (Internal) ModMult properties combine with base-game values and each other in a more logical manner.
 This is what allowed the Crude Radiation Plating change